Generalized Anxiety Disorder (GAD) in Children and Teens

 who have a child with GAD may be helpful.

 When should I call my child’s healthcare provider?

-Call your healthcare provider right away if your child:
+Call the healthcare provider right away if your child:

-about this behavior and ask you to seek help
+about this behavior and ask you to get help

 GAD may increase a child’s risk for suicide.
 Threats of suicide are a cry for help.